aishoot/Speech_Assistant/README.md

 # SpeechAssistent
-Is it cool to build a Speech AI Assistant like Siri, Google Home or Amazon Echo?<br><br>
+Is it cool to build a Speech AI Assistant like Siri, Google Home or Amazon Echo?<br>
 ![](pic.jpeg)

 ## File Description